Medical Assistance in France

 No one goes on holiday expecting to need to see a medical professional but it can happen.
-This page provides some guidance on what you need to do should you be in the situation where you need medical assistance while in France.
+This page provides some guidance on what you need to do should you be in a situation where you need medical assistance while in France.

-On our first cycling trip to France we came across a situation in the mountains where two walkers had become trapped on a cliff.
-There were a few people had heard their whistle and had stopped including us.
-We ascertained that they were stuck and needed assistance but given none of us were French we didn't know what number we should call.
+On our first cycling trip to France, we came across a situation in the mountains where two walkers had become trapped on a cliff.
+There were a few people who had heard their whistle and had stopped including us.
+We ascertained that they were stuck and needed assistance but given none of us were French we didn’t know what number we should call.
 Thankfully a camper van stopped and knew that the emergency number in France is 112.
-In fact this number works across Europe and is the best one to use from a mobile phone for any type of emergency.
-The services has translators so the inability to speak French will not pose any problems.
+In fact, this number works across Europe and is the best one to use from a mobile phone for any type of emergency.
+The services have translators so the inability to speak French will not pose any problems.
 Ultimately the walkers were rescued and all ended well but it was a lesson we learnt and we made sure we had that number in our phones.

 You never know when you may require medical assistance and it helps to know where you can go for help.
-Obviously in an emergency situation you would dial 112 but not every situation requires an emergency response.
+Obviously, in an emergency situation, you would dial 112 but not every situation requires an emergency response.

-On our last trip we had a situation of a very painful scratched cornea thanks to a bug flying into Bella's eye while cycling.
-After some googling about the issue we thought a trip to the doctor would be the safest thing to do.
+On our last trip, we had a situation of a very painful scratched cornea thanks to a bug flying into Bella’s eye while cycling.
+After some googling about the issue, we thought a trip to the doctor would be the safest thing to do.
 But how did you do that?
 Was there even a doctor in town?
-Did they speak english?
+Did they speak English?
 Some more googling ascertained there was a doctor in town and off we set.

-We walked into what looked like someone's house and into a tiny waiting room with no sign of anyone anywhere.
-Other people started arriving and finally a door opened and someone came out and the doctor then pointed to one of the other people waiting and they went in.
+We walked into what looked like someone’s house and into a tiny waiting room with no sign of anyone anywhere.
+Other people started arriving and finally, a door opened and someone came out and the doctor then pointed to one of the other people waiting and they went in.
 This happened a second time and we figured they must have had appointments and left.
-We later learnt that this was a walk in clinic and we would have been seen.
+We later learnt that this was a walk-in clinic and we would have been seen.

 Given it was late in the day we figured we would try again in the morning.
 We spoke to our host the next morning who was very helpful and gave us directions to a medical centre in a town 27km away.
 She also wrote the words in French the doctor needed to know.